tonymaro/HA-Kiosk/README.md

 # HA-Kiosk
-Scripts and options to run an AI avatar with a dashboard in Kiosk mode on Linux
+Scripts and options to run an AI avatar with a dashboard in Kiosk mode on Linux for https://www.home-assistant.io

 Shield: [![CC BY-NC 4.0][cc-by-nc-shield]][cc-by-nc]